-Subcontracting Goals Committee: Eliminate (inactive)
+Subcontracting Goals Committee - Eliminate (inactive)

 The Task Force unanimously voted to eliminate the Subcontracting Goals Committee in its July 16th meeting, as part of a vote to accept staff recommendations to eliminate 31 inactive bodies.
+The Task Force was unable to find information about the last time this body had met, suggesting it has likely been inactive for many years.

-Sweatfree Procurement Advisory Group: Keep, modify structure, move to Administrative Code
+Sweatfree Procurement Advisory Group - Keep, modify structure, move to Administrative Code